-This idea might sound a bit counter intuitive, right?
+This idea might sound a bit counter-intuitive, right?
 After all, reducing FODMAPs is meant to help resolve Irritable Bowel Syndrome symptoms.
-We often find that for people who suffer from constipation, the low FODMAP diet helps reduce bloating, cramps, abdominal pain and gas, but it may not completely resolve the constipation.
-In fact, constipation issues can sometime worsen on the low FODMAP diet, as the diet can be lower in fibre if you aren’t eating the right balance of foods1.
+We often find that for people who suffer from constipation, the low FODMAP diet helps reduce bloating, cramps, abdominal pain and gas, but it may not completely resolve constipation.
+In fact, constipation issues can sometimes worsen on the low FODMAP diet, as the diet can be lower in fibre if you aren’t eating the right balance of foods (1).

 So how can reintroducing FODMAPs help ease constipation…

-FODMAPs are poorly absorbed in our small bowel, where they then have an osmotic effect which draws water into our intestines2.
-Next, they are fermented by our gut bacteria in our large intestine and create gas2.
+FODMAPs are poorly absorbed in our small bowel, where they then have an osmotic effect that draws water into our intestines (2).
+Next, they are fermented by our gut bacteria in our large intestine and create gas (2).
 The combination of these two processes triggers IBS symptoms.

 According to accredited practicing dietitian, Joanna Baker, for constipation sufferers, it’s this combination of increased speed and better formation of stools that can help ease constipation and make bowel movements more regular.
 The trick is figuring out which FODMAP groups you can tolerate without causing other symptoms.

 Lactose, excess fructose and polyols (sorbitol and mannitol) all create an osmotic effect in our intestines and can act like natural laxatives (2, 6, 7).
 It is worth testing these groups to see if you can tolerate small amounts without triggering other symptoms.

 Are you ready to take control of your gut symptoms?

 How do you know when to start testing?